 The Stewardship Incentives Program can currently reimburse dwarf-mistletoe work at 65% of actual cost, up to \$200 per acre (Per acre cost of a project completed last fall was \$308.33; work time was 19.67 hours per acre after heavily-infected trees were sold as firewood.

-3. Tree planting.
-Following control of dwarf-mistletoe, the open areas should be planted (A wildlife food plot could be planted as part of the program; this would fill the wildlife practice requirement.).
+Tree planting.
+Following control of dwarf-mistletoe, the open areas (excluding the Defensible Space area) should be planted.